Frame-first ship construction

 Then ship-builders started experimenting with using more than one mast for the sails.
 During the early Middle Ages, sailing ships on the Mediterranean sea continued to use the triangular sail developed during the Roman Empire.
 But by 1000 AD, Italian merchants from Venice and Genoa and Pisa were sailing in ships with three masts, each with a triangular, or lateen, sail.
 Using three masts let sailors adjust even better to changes in the wind.

 Still, Mediterranean sailors in the Middle Ages had an important unsolved problem.
-They wanted to sail south along the Atlantic coast of Africa, to trade with West Africa by ship instead of across the gold and slavesnorth by ship than by camel or by forcing them to walk.
+They wanted to sail south along the Atlantic coast of Africa, to trade with West Africa by ship instead of across the Sahara.
+It would be much cheaper to bring African gold and slaves north by ship than by camel or by forcing them to walk.
 European ships could sail south to West Africa just fine, but then they couldn’t sail back, because the winds along the coast almost always blew south and not north.

 In addition, medieval sailors couldn’t sail any further south, to explore South Africa, because after West Africa the water current ran north along the coast.
 In order to sail here, you would need to be able to tack: a method of moving the sail back and forth that lets you sail into the wind.
 Portuguese ship-builders figured out how to combine square sails and the lateen sail to sail north even when the wind is blowing south.